zwilsoncc/docs/pages/docs/features/certs.md

 As of version **0.6.0**, [now-client](https://github.com/zeit/now-client) comes with API wrappers for managing the certificates bound to aliases using a custom domain.

-Normally, when a user created an alias with <Now color="#000" /> command line utility, we automatically issued a certificate for it (like previously described in ${<InternalLink href="/blog/now-alias">this post</InternalLink>}).
+Normally, when a user created an alias with <Now color="#000" /> command line utility, we automatically issued a certificate for it (as previously described in ${<InternalLink href="/blog/now-alias">this post</InternalLink>}).
 So technically, the API endpoint was already there.
 But until recently, it only supported issuing new certificates.
-By now, it also supports renewal, removal and replacement.
+By now, it also supports renewal, removal, and replacement.

 The endpoint is called `/now/certs` and available in our <InternalLink href="/api#endpoints">REST API</InternalLink>.